Sahithisrikakolapu14/BOOK_BOT/README.md

 **BookBot - AI-Powered Book Question Answering System** **"Read Less, Learn More!"**

-BookBot is an AI-powered system that helps users quickly find answers from books.
-By processing books in PDF or text format, BookBot retrieves the most relevant sections and extracts precise answers using Natural Language Processing (NLP) techniques.
+BookBot is an intelligent, interactive application that allows users to upload documents (PDF or TXT) and ask natural language questions about the content.
+It combines a clean web interface with advanced NLP techniques to provide accurate, context-based answers.

+**Overview**
+BookBot helps users save time by analyzing entire documents and answering specific questions directly from their content.
+It supports file uploads, processes the text using AI, and displays the result instantly in a modern, user-friendly UI.

 **Features:**
 1. Supports both PDF and text files
 2. Breaks books into smaller chunks for better processing
 3. Uses FAISS indexing for fast and efficient text retrieval
 4. Employs transformer-based AI models for accurate answers
+5. Clean and responsive interface with animations
+6. Works on both desktop and mobile
-5. Works well for students, researchers, and professionals
+7. Works well for students, researchers, and professionals **Project Structure** bookbot/
+  ├── index.html
+  ├── css/
+  │   └── style.css
+  ├── js/
+  │   └── main.js
+└── README.md
 **How It Works:**
 Load the Book – Reads the text from a PDF or text file Split Text into Chunks – Breaks the book into small sections